-Authority to Enforce Program Requirements: TRUSTe has the authority to enforce its program requirements (including its Governance Standards found in Appendix B) against Participants through its Master Services Agreement ("MSA"), or a substantially similar services agreement, which TRUSTe requires all clients to execute before TRUST begin the engagement (see Appendix G).
-This is reflected in TRUSTe's MSA, section 4.2.1: "If participating in a TRUSTe Assurance Program, Customer shall fully comply with the applicable Certification Standards, including, but not limited to any annual (or other) certification requirements contained in the application Certification Standards."
+Authority to Enforce Program Requirements: TRUSTe has the authority to enforce its program requirements (including its Governance Standards found in Appendix B) against Participants through its Master Services Agreement ("MSA"), or a substantially similar services agreement, which TRUSTe requires all clients to execute before the engagement begins (see Appendix G).
+This is reflected in TRUSTe's MSA, section 4.2.1: "If participating in a TRUSTe Assurance Program, Customer shall fully comply with the applicable Certification Standards, 13 including, but not limited to any annual (or other) certification requirements contained in the application Certification Standards."

-Process of Notifying Participant of Non-Compliance and Remedy: Once TRUSTe identifies that a Participant is out of compliance with the relevant program requirements, either through TRUSTe's re-certification process, ongoing monitoring, or dispute resolution process, the Participant will be contacted immediately by the designated contact individual at TRUSTe.
-TRUSTe has indicated it will outline the corrections necessary to come back into compliance with its program requirements and provide a reasonable timeframe.
+Process of Notifying Participant of Non-Compliance and Remedy: Once TRUSTe identifies that a Participant is out of compliance with the relevant program requirements, either through TRUSTe's re-certification process, ongoing monitoring, or dispute resolution process, the Participant will be contacted immediately by TRUSTe.
+At that point, TRUSTe would outline the corrections necessary to come back into compliance with PRP or other relevant requirements and provide a reasonable timeframe for the Participant to make the corrections.